MarcGrol/microgen/README.md

 ## Cons of microservice approach
 - However, in the end you still have to understand the "whole".
 Clear overview of dependencies between services could help here.
+- Wiring together all the loose components is hard; monitoring could help
-- Also eventual consistancy introduces new headaches.
+- Also eventual consistancy introduces new headaches; Cheating in the UI could help

 ## My approach
 Specification effort: